-- 1. County Rabbit enrollment form to be at the County Extension Office by May 15th.
-Form must show tattoos for all individuals.
-Assign identification numbers for all un-tattooed or unborn rabbits on enrollment form. - 2.
+- 1. Rabbits must be registered in v2.4honline.com by May 15.
+Must include tattoos for all individuals.
+Assign identification numbers for all un-tattooed or unborn rabbits on the enrollment form. - 2.
 Rabbits must be permanently earmarked in the left ear before July 1.
 Meat pens may be tattooed after July 1.
 Tattoos must match numbers turned in on county enrollment form and pen cards. - 3.
 A 4-H member may not show more than 3 breeds of rabbits.
 (A Meat Pen is not considered a breed.) - 4.
 A 4-H member may show a maximum of 12 pens plus a meat pen.
 A second meat pen may be shown if you have not met the 12-pen guideline. - 5.
-There will be a \$5 per family pen fee for exhibitors in the Rabbit Barn.
-This fee will be collected at rabbit check in.
-This money will be used for shavings under the cages during the fair and to update and renovate the rabbit barn and cages as needed.
-Prizes will also be awarded at the end of the fair week.
-Volunteers who help by working the rabbit barn set up and fairgrounds clean up can earn the fee waiver. - 6.
 Rabbit check in is Sunday of fair week from 4:00-6:00 p.m.
 No early check-ins will be allowed.
 All 4-H exhibitors must check-in their own rabbits.
-No rabbits will be released from the fair early unless approved by the Rabbit Committee. - 7.
+No rabbits will be released from the fair early unless approved by the Rabbit Committee. - 6.
 Classes are as follows: All Breeds: Mature and class weights vary by breed.
 Check the ARBA Standard of Perfection book for your breed. - A. Heavy and Commercial Breeds (6 Class)